Rapolas Skipitis: World War II and after

 Skipitis work and activities were interrupted by the Soviet occupation in June 1940.
 Fearing an arrest by the NKVD, he fled to Nazi Germany in fall 1940.
 He left his wife and two daughters in Lithuania and they were deported to Siberia during the June deportation.
 In Berlin, he joined Kazys Škirpa and became one of the co-founders of the Lithuanian Activist Front (LAF) in November 1940.
 He was appointed chairman of the LAF commission on Lithuanians abroad.
 In April 1941, when plans were drawn for the June Uprising, Skipitis was reserved the seat of the Minister of Foreign Affairs in the Provisional Government of Lithuania.
 However, when Germany invaded the Soviet Union in June 1941, the Gestapo did not allow Skipitis to leave Berlin and he never joined the uprising in Lithuania.
 In July 1941, Skipitis, Ernestas Galvanauskas, and Petras Kalvelis petitioned Škirpa to close LAF in Berlin. Škirpa responded by officially dismissing the three from LAF.

 Skipitis continued to be involved with anti-Soviet resistance.
 In 1942, he briefly and secretly visited Kaunas to discuss creation of a unified resistance organization (such organization, the Supreme Committee for the Liberation of Lithuania or VLIK, was established in November 1943).
 In July 1943, he delivered a petition to the Reich Ministry for the Occupied Eastern Territories asking to release Lithuanian intellectuals imprisoned at the Stutthof concentration camp as reprisal for the failure to raise a Lithuanian Waffen-SS legion.
 In May 1944, when the Gestapo arrested most of the leaders of VLIK in Lithuania, it was decided to establish VLIK section in Berlin.
 Its members were Mykolas Krupavičius, Skipitis, and Vaclovas Sidzikauskas.

-In 1946, Skipitis emigrated to United States and settled in Chicago.
+In 1946, Skipitis emigrated to United States and settled in Chicago, where he worked as a clerk in a department store.
 There he continued active public life.
 He worked at Naujienos newspaper, chaired the Society of Lithuanian Attorneys (Lietuvos teisininkų draugija) in 1949–1955, re-joined VLIK and Lithuanian Riflemen's Union when they moved to United States in 1955 and 1956, respectively.
 He contributed articles to Lithuanian American press and to the Lithuanian Encyclopedia.
 He published two volumes of memoirs, Building Independent Lithuania (Nepriklausomą Lietuvą statant, 1961) and Independent Lithuania (Nepriklausoma Lietuva, 1967).